Cookies are used for optimal website experience.

 Everyone knows that RGB ribbons can shine white, but not everyone knows that this light is very different from the way monochrome white ribbons shine.

-White LED strips use a substance called phosphor, a substance capable of converting the energy it absorbs into light radiation (luminescence).
-Therefore, the light is soft and pleasant.
 In RGB multi-color ribbons, white light is achieved by mixing red, blue and green (RGB).
 Since even in the highest quality ribbons, the power and depth of each color may vary slightly, white is not exactly white.

 If you are still undecided whether you want white or multicolor backlighting, we want to introduce you to the 2-in-1 option is RGB+W.